 The School-Based Health Alliance conducts a triennial national survey of school-based, school-linked, mobile health, and telehealth programs called the National Census of School-Based Health Centers (SBHCs).
 We have conducted the census since 1998.
-From 1986-1997, the Center for Population Options (now Advocates for Youth) conducted the survey.
+Prior to the Alliance, data collection efforts were led by the Center for Population Options (now Advocates for Youth) and the Center for Health and Health in Schools.

 This online survey provides the school-based health field with accurate, up-to-date data about SBHC demographics, staffing, services, utilization, financing, prevention activities, and clinical policies.
 The current census summary report highlights data from the 2010-2011 school year and the 2013-14 Census is currently under way.